Things All Dog Owners Should Know

 Before going out and picking out the perfect puppy or adopting an older dog, please remember:

-You are responsible for the health and well-being of your puppy or dog.
-You can’t just put your dog up on a shelf and forget about it if you get tired of doing all the daily things your dog NEEDS!
+You are responsible for their health and well-being.
+You can’t just put your dog up on a shelf and forget about it if you get tired of doing all the daily chores that may arise with owning a dog.

 - Fresh Water